Taxonomical and Botanical Facts About Snowdrop Flowers

 Uses for Snowdrops in Landscape Design

-You can plant snowdrop bulbs under deciduous trees without worrying that your snowdrops will not receive sufficient sunlight, since they bloom before the leaves come out on trees.
+You can plant snowdrop bulbs under deciduous trees without worrying that your snowdrops will not receive sufficient sunlight, since they bloom and begin storing nutrients before the leaves come out on trees.
 This fact gives you a lot flexibility.
 As petite plants that crave good drainage, snowdrops are also well suited for rock gardens, where they will provide some early-season interest.
-Moreover, they are a natural choice for woodland gardens.

 Outstanding Feature of Snowdrops